-- plain text, very smooth, works both for html, pdf, ... - allows to combine all my favorite languages lpython notebook
+- plain text, very smooth, works both for html, pdf, ... - allows to combine all my favorite languages even with sessions lpython notebook

 If you are a python user, go for it!
 Web app, easy to use/setup...

 KnitR (a.k.a.
 Sweave)